Streaming Attention Approximation via Discrepancy Theory: Introduction

 \subsection{Overview of Our Contributions}

 In this work we take the token subset selection approach to reduce the memory complexity of LLM token generation: store and maintain only a subset of previously generated key and value embeddings corresponding to a few ``important'' tokens in the sequence.
 Of course, the central question is how to define ``importance'' of tokens.
 Our approach here is to apply discrepancy theory, which, at a high level, considers a token important if it is crucial to preserving the projection of the total collection of tokens onto some direction in the token space.
 This leads to the idea of selecting a subset of tokens that is ``balanced'' simultaneously in every direction.
 Inspired by the recent breakthrough result of~\cite{ALS21} on online discrepancy minimization, we design a method for balancing key-value pairs online using small space, namely our \hyperref[alg:main]{\textsc{BalanceKV}} algorithm.
 Interestingly, this algorithm is {\em online}, i.e. the importance of a token is determined only by preceding tokens -- in sharp contrast with state of the art heuristics for token selection such as PyramidKV \cite{cai2024pyramidkv} and SnapKV \cite{li2024snapkv}, whose performance, as we show, our algorithm matches or improves upon.
-Our contributions are:
+Our contributions are: \begin{enumerate} \item In \cref{sec:theory_main} we propose \hyperref[alg:main]{\textsc{BalanceKV}}, an algorithm for recursively compressing the set of previously generated tokens using a geometric correlated sampling process based on discrepancy theory.
+We show that \hyperref[alg:main]{\textsc{BalanceKV}} gives provable guarantees for streaming attention approximation under the bounded $\ell_2$ norm assumption (\cref{thm:main-theorem}).
+Using tools from communication complexity, we also show a lower bound on the memory complexity of any algorithm for streaming attention approximation in \cref{sec:theory_main}. \cref{sec:tech_overview} contains the formal problem formulation of streaming attention approximation, its applicability to key value cache compression, as well as a technical overview of the main results and techniques of \cref{sec:theory_main}. \item In \cref{sec:experiments_main} we empirically evaluate our algorithm in various settings.
+In \cref{sec:single-layer} we show our approach leads to a lower relative error for single layer attention approximation for open-source LLMs including \llama~\cite{dubey2024llama} and \mistral~\cite{mistral} as compared to uniformly sampling keys and values in the cache. \cref{sec:single-layer} we also perform ablation studies to show how various parameters in our algorithm affect the relative error for single layer attention approximation.
+In Sections \ref{sec:end-to-end} and \ref{sec:niah} we perform end to end experiments on various benchmarks such as LongBench \cite{bai2023longbench} using models of various sizes such as \llama{},\qwenfourteen{} and \qwenthirtytwo{} \cite{qwen2,qwen2.5}, and Needle in a Haystack \cite{kamradt2023needle}.
+We show that our provable method for attention approximation when applied to key value cache compression performs better compared to previous existing token subset selection heuristics on end to end tasks.
+Finally in \cref{sec:efficiency_metrics} we present system efficiency metrics regarding our implementation. \end{enumerate}